ooni/ooni.org/content/post/2020-iran-dot/index.md

 We prepared a list of 31 well-known DoT endpoints.
 We compiled `miniooni` from [ooni/probe-engine@f3594e5a](https://github.com/ooni/probe-engine/commit/f3594e5a134b0ddffae82fbf376efe16e9de8403) and tested each of these endpoints.
-We run this experiment on 29th and 30th May, 2020.
+We ran this experiment on 29th and 30th May, 2020.

 We used the `-O DNSCache="<domain> <ip>"` option of